Gymnast1992/The-Experience/README.md

 # The-Experience
-My book website
+The website for selling the book "The Experience"

 # Cypress E2E Test Suite for www.experience-book.com website

 Overview:

 This repository contains automated end-to-end tests for the "The Experience" project using Cypress framework.
-The test suite covers various homepage scenarios, blogs and contacts scenarious ;
+The test suite covers various homepage scenarios, my_blogs and contacts scenarious ;

 # Before running the tests, ensure the following tools are installed: